Navajo Nation: Navajo neurohepatopathology

 The Navajo are uniquely affected by a rare and life-threatening autosomal recessive multi-system disorder called Navajo Neurohepatopathology (NNH).
 This genetic condition is estimated to occur in one of every 1,600 live births.
 The most severe symptoms include neuropathy and liver dysfunction (hepatopathy), both of which may be moderate and progressive or severe and fatal, as it often is in cases that develop in infants (before six months of age) or children (1–5 years).
 Other symptoms include corneal anesthesia and scarring, injuries due to lack of sensation, cerebral leukoencephalopathy, failure to thrive, and recurrent metabolic acidosis, with intercurrent infections.

 Diabetes

 Diabetes mellitus is a major health problem among the Navajo, Hopi and Pima tribes, whose members are diagnosed at a rate about four times higher than the age-standardized U.S. estimate.
-Medical researchers believe increased consumption of carbohydrates, coupled with genetic factors, play significant roles in the emergence of this chronic disease among Native Americans.
+Medical researchers believe increased consumption of carbohydrates, coupled with genetic factors, play significant roles in the prevalence of this chronic disease among Native Americans.